Double jump phase transition in a soliton cellular automaton: Introduction

 \subsection{Outline and organization}

-Broadly speaking, we proceed by observing correspondences between various combinatorial objects related to box-ball configurations such as Motzkin paths, rooted forests, and $312$-avoiding permutations (Figure \ref{fig:correspondences}).
-We can then interpret the rows and columns of the Young diagram associated with a box-ball configuration in terms of these objects (Figure \ref{fig:table2_diagram}).
+Broadly speaking, we proceed by observing correspondences between various combinatorial objects related to box-ball configurations, such as Motzkin paths, rooted forests, and $312$-avoiding permutations; see Figure \ref{fig:correspondences}.
+We can then interpret the rows and columns of the Young diagram associated with a box-ball configuration in terms of these objects (Table \ref{fig:table2_diagram}).
 This allows us to reformulate the original soliton problem in other languages and vice versa.

 For us, Motzkin paths provide the most useful framework, especially in the random setting.
 This is because the random box-ball configuration $X^{n,p}$ can be viewed as the increment sequence of the first $n$ steps of a simple random walk driven by the $\text{Bernoulli}(p)$ measure.
 The corresponding random ($h$-restricted) Motzkin path is the same simple random walk except that downstrokes at height $0$ are censored.
-The problem then essentially boils down to studying properties of the excursions of such censored random walks by using various limit theorems.
+The problem then essentially boils down to studying properties of the excursions of such censored random walks.
 The results for random Motzkin paths can then be translated back to solitons or permutations.

 This paper is organized as follows: In Section \ref{section:Young Diagram}, we describe relations between box-ball configurations, Motzkin paths, and rooted forests, and show how to construct the Young diagram from these objects.
-We state three important lemmas concerning Motzkin paths, their associated Young diagrams, and the `column length functionals.'
-In Section \ref{section:random box-ball and rows}, we discuss a correspondence between random box-ball configurations, a birth-and-death chain, and a Galton-Watson forest, and then prove Theorem \ref{mainthm1}.
-The proof of Theorem \ref{t.columns} is given in Sections \ref{section:Subcritical}, \ref{section:Critical}, and \ref{section:Supercritical}.
-In Section \ref{section:Permutation}, we discuss a connection between box-ball configurations and pattern-avoiding permutations and prove Corollary \ref{corollary:Permutation}.
-Finally, in Appendix \ref{Section:proof of combinatorial Lemmas}, we prove the three lemmas stated in Subsection \ref{subsection:Youngdiagram_construction}.
+In Section \ref{section:random box-ball and rows}, we discuss a correspondence between random box-ball configurations, a birth-and-death chain, and a Galton-Watson forest.
+We prove Theorem \ref{theorem:rows} in Section \ref{section:SLLN for Rows}, and the proof of Theorem \ref{theorem:columns} is given in Sections \ref{section:Subcritical}, \ref{section:Critical}, and \ref{section:Supercritical}.
+In Section \ref{section:Permutation}, we discuss a connection between box-ball configurations and pattern-avoiding permutations and prove Theorem \ref{theorem:permutations}.
+Finally, in Appendix \ref{Section:proof of combinatorial Lemmas}, we prove the three lemmas stated in Subsection \ref{subsection:Youngdiagram_construction} along with some results concerning 312-avoiding permutations.